 Performs According to the Terms and Conditions of the International Sales Agent Agreement Contract

-Don't forget, the contract should cover pricing, specific quantity of goods sold, commission, geographic jurisdiction, exclusivity or non-exclusivity appointment, duration of the contract, etc. The more specific and clear it is, the more useful it will be for enforcing everything you expect done.
+Don't forget, the contract should cover pricing, a specific quantity of goods sold, commission, geographic jurisdiction, exclusivity or non-exclusivity appointment, duration of the contract, etc. The more specific and clear it is, the more useful it will be for enforcing everything you expect done.

 Putting together a solid agreement contract that meets the needs of both the manufacturer and the international sales agent is critical at the outset of the relationship.
 Hiring an international attorney is highly recommended to minimize potential risks, including but not limited to protecting a manufacturer's intellectual property rights.
 One last critical detail that everyone tends to overlook: Establish a clear understanding of how to get out of the contract should it not work.